6kangkang/6kangkang/README.md

 - 👋 Hi, I’m kangkang,i love software engineering and I think it is a interesting major
-- 👀 I’m asophomore now and is interested in programming
+- 👀 I’m  interested in programming
 - 🌱 I’m currently learning c++

 <!---